Updated 10/19/22 with new information.

 The ‘Leads’ column is missing a conversion because the First Interaction Assisted Conversion (which is from the second data source) occurred for a keyword that did not return any values under the first data source.
 This results in inaccurate reporting!
-You can see that the total number of Leads under the ‘Leads’ column does not add up to what GDS is reporting as the ‘Grand total.’
+You can see that the total number of Leads under the ‘Leads’ column does not add up to what Looker Studio is reporting as the ‘Grand total.’

 Replace [FIELD] with the metric and use the SUM([FIELD]) calculation if you need an aggregated metric.
 This is the formula used in the above example:

 Returning 0s instead of nulls allows Looker Studio to combine the metrics and return a value, even if there are no values for one of your combined metrics.
 It’s a silly workaround, but it’s what makes sense with Looker Studio’s current configuration.

 Another solution I’ve seen for this is creating a custom metric using a CASE WHEN formula, telling Looker Studio to either return 0 when the value returns null or to return the field: